Get

 Generally, Vizslas are great family pets for active households.
 When bringing a Vizsla home, owners must be ready to give them at least an hour of daily activity.
 They are dependable, hard-working animals that are happiest when given a task.

-These loyal pooches make excellent watchdogs thanks to their sharp senses.
+These loyal pups make excellent watchdogs thanks to their sharp senses.
 While they can play with older kids for hours without getting tired, they tend to be too much for toddlers.
 Due to their love of running around, they are most suitable for a home with a big yard.

 Conclusion

 In most cases, Vizslas are not aggressive dogs.
 On the contrary, they are incredibly affectionate animals if they receive the proper care, upbringing, socialization, and training.
-If you’re looking for a beautiful Vizsla, be aware that the breed requires a daily commitment to intense exercise and attention.
+If you are looking for a beautiful Vizsla, be aware that the breed requires a daily commitment to intense exercise and attention.
 Lastly, it’s crucial to do your research and find a reputable breeder before purchasing any dog.

 Featured Image Credit: Bianca Pinkernell, Shutterstock